-If you watch a lot of tv, you’ve almost certainly seen police arresting people for “breaking and entering,” but the thing is, that’s not actually a crime in California.
+If you watch a lot of TV, you’ve almost certainly seen police arresting people for “breaking and entering,” but the thing is, that’s not actually a crime in California.
 Of course, that doesn’t mean you can just go around breaking into people’s homes and businesses.
 Here are the charges you might face instead courtesy of San Diego breaking and entering lawyer Peter M. Liss.

-Burglary, Not Breaking and Entering in California
+The Crime is Burglary, Not Breaking and Entering

 One of the most common charges brought up against those who have broken into a property is burglary.
 Burglary can be charged against someone who has broken into a residence, car or business.
 Residential burglary is a felony crime and can be punished by up to six years in prison.
 Even a garage is considered to be part of a home and in many cases, unoccupied homes can be still considered residential properties when it comes to burglary charges.